 Community Living Standards

-The Community Living Standards for the 2023-24 Academic Year are a set of policies all residents and their guests agree to abide by to help provide a safe and secure community.
+The Community Living Standards for the 2024-25 Academic Year are a set of policies all residents agree to abide by and ensure their guests comply with to help create a safe and secure community.
 Violations of the Community Living Standards are considered violations of the Student Code of Conduct, and may be addressed through the student conduct process.
 Students found responsible for a violation of the Community Living Standards may be assigned appropriate disciplinary sanctions, up to and including housing agreement cancellation and a restriction from being present on any University of Alaska residential campus.
 Violations of the Community Living Standards may also result in appropriate charges being placed on a student’s account.
-Examples of possible charges include, but are not limited to, damages, cleaning, removal of trash/property, etc.
+Examples of possible charges include, but are not limited to, damages, cleaning, removal of trash/property, etc. In the event the individual(s) responsible for a violation cannot be identified, charges may be assessed to all residents in the impacted area.

 Residents are responsible for ensuring compliance with the standards in their assigned bedroom, suite/apartment, as well as any other space on the residential campus in which they are present.
-In the event a resident witnesses or has knowledge of a policy violation, they should either remove themselves from the situation or contact a Residence Life staff member for assistance addressing behaviors and/or conditions that negatively impact the comfort or safety of members of the community.
+In the event a resident witnesses or has knowledge of a policy violation, and/or conditions that negatively impact the comfort or safety of members of the community, they should either remove themselves from the situation or contact a Residence Life staff member for assistance.
 Residents also have the option to submit an Information Report on the Dean of Students website.
-Students are expected to be knowledgeable of all University policies and signed agreements, including, but not limited to, the Student Code of Conduct, the UAA Student Handbook, the Community Living Standards, and the Housing and Dining Agreement.
+Students are expected to be knowledgeable of all university policies and signed agreements, including, but not limited to, the Student Code of Conduct, the UAA Student Handbook, the Community Living Standards, and the Housing and Dining Agreement.
 The development of a successful community requires that students follow community standards and policies and approach interactions with honesty and respect.

 Confidentiality and Policy Enforcement

 All Residence Life staff members are designated as Responsible Employees, which means that they are obligated by law to report any information related to a Title IX incident to the Office of Equity & Compliance.
-Title IX prohibits discrimination on the basis of gender including harassment, stalking, discrimination, dating/domestic violence or sexual misconduct.
-To the greatest extent possible, Residence Life protects the identity and privacy of individuals involved in these types of incidents.
-The extent to which anonymity can be honored generally depends on the measures and resources in which the resident is interested (for example, Residence Life needs to know the name of a resident who wishes to change their room assignment).
+Title IX prohibits discrimination on the basis of gender including harassment, stalking, discrimination, dating/domestic violence and sexual misconduct.
+To the extent permitted by law, Residence Life protects the identity and privacy of individuals involved in these types of incidents.
+The extent to which anonymity can be honored partially depends on the measures and resources in which the resident is interested (for example, Residence Life needs to know the name of a resident who wishes to change their room assignment).
 At a minimum, details of incidents, including the names of individuals involved, are required by law to be reported to the Title IX Coordinator.

 Residential Communities Policies